yujunmjiang/data-structures-fall-19/final/FINAL-PROJECT-01.md

 https://parsons.nyc/aa/m10.html
 ```

 Select tag `td` and use attribute to narrow down the requested data.
 Then, remove all the unnecessary content by tag `b`, `div`, and `span`.
+This step is a preparation before I add latitude and longitude.

 ```javascript
 $('td').each(function(i, elem) {